agentheath/portfolio/_drafts/full_versions/content_quality_full.md

 ## Measuring AI Assistant Response Quality

 AI assistant response quality, or rather, the user’s perception of it, is measured directly through Positive Feedback Rate (PFR).
-PFR is determined by dividing the number of positive feedback events AI assistant responses receive from users by the total number of feedback events within a specified time range.
+PFR is determined by dividing the number of positive feedback events that AI assistant responses receive from users by the total number of feedback events within a specified time range.

 The problem with PFR is the same as with other signals based on voluntary user feedback: low feedback rates.